benashford/rs-es/README.md

 }
 ```

-Potential future additions will remove some of the remaining verbosity for happy-path cases.
+The implementation makes much use of [conversion traits](http://benashford.github.io/blog/2015/05/24/rust-traits-for-developer-friendly-libraries/) which are used to keep a lid on the verbosity of using such a builder pattern.

 #### Experimental